twof/Downstream/README.md

     - https://github.com/twof/Downstream/edit/main/README.md
 ```

-The hook is not capable of failing because it only exists to provide information.
+The hook is only capable of failing if a `downstream.yml` is invalid.
+Otherwise it only exists to provide information.
 Given the above example, if `Associations.swift` was changed, output would look like this

 ```
 $ git commit -am "bumped pre-commit hook"